coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 **Synergy:** If you have 5 or more ranks in Tumble, you get a +2 bonus on Balance checks.

-### Bluff [(Cha)]{.small} {#bluff}
+### Bluff <span class="small">(Cha)</span>

-**Check:** A Bluff check is opposed by the target's Sense Motive check.
+**Check:** A Bluff check is opposed by the target’s Sense Motive check.
-See the accompanying table for examples of different kinds of bluffs and the modifier to the target's Sense Motive check for each one.
+See the accompanying table for examples of different kinds of bluffs and the modifier to the target’s Sense Motive check for each one.

 Favorable and unfavorable circumstances weigh heavily on the outcome of a bluff.
 Two circumstances can weigh against you: The bluff is hard to believe, or the action that the target is asked to take goes against its self-interest, nature, personality, orders, or the like.
-If it's important, you can distinguish between a bluff that fails because the target doesn't believe it and one that fails because it just asks too much of the target.
-For instance, if the target gets a +10 bonus on its Sense Motive check because the bluff demands something risky, and the Sense Motive check succeeds by 10 or less, then the target didn't so much see through the bluff as prove reluctant to go along with it.
+If it’s important, you can distinguish between a bluff that fails because the target doesn’t believe it and one that fails because it just asks too much of the target.
+For instance, if the target gets a +10 bonus on its Sense Motive check because the bluff demands something risky, and the Sense Motive check succeeds by 10 or less, then the target didn’t so much see through the bluff as prove reluctant to go along with it.
 A target that succeeds by 11 or more has seen through the bluff.